Terms of Trade

 (d) failure or delays by the Client to:

 (i) make a selection or decision on products, materials and Works variations; or

 (ii) have the site ready for Works to begin; or

 (iii) notify the Builder that the site is ready.

 5.3 The Works shall be deemed to be completed when:

 (a) the Works carried out under a verbal or written contract have been completed in accordance with the verbal or written plans, specifications and agreements; and

 (i) receives a certificate of acceptance where the Works were urgent and completed without a building consent; or

 (ii) in any other case, upon the issuance of a Notice of Practical Completion.

-5.4 The Client shall inspect the Works upon completion and shall within three (3) months notify the Builder of any alleged defect, shortage in quantity, damage or failure to comply with the description or quote.
-The Client shall afford the Builder an opportunity to inspect the Works within a reasonable time following delivery if the Client believes the Works are defective in any way.
+5.4 The Client shall inspect the Works upon completion and shall within one (1) month notify the Builder of any alleged defect, shortage in quantity, damage or failure to comply with the Works description, estimate or quote.
+The Client shall afford the Builder an opportunity to inspect the Works within a reasonable time (a minimum of 1 month) following delivery if the Client believes the Works are defective in any way.
 If the Client shall fail to comply with these provisions the Works shall be presumed to be free from any defect or damage.
 For defective Works, which the Builder has agreed in writing that the Client is entitled to reject, the Builder's liability is limited to either (at the Builder's discretion) replacing the Works or repairing the Works.